paulinoprojects/PaloAlto/README.md

+# README
+- This repo contains the PaloAlto Firewall fundamental
+- Start with this README for a general overview of the contents of this repo.

 # Palo Alto Networks Overview
 - Palo Alto Networks is a global cybersecurity company that provides advanced security solutions to protect networks, data, and users from cyber threats.
 They offer a wide range of products and services, including: Firewalls, Cloud Security, Endpoint Security, Threat Intelligence.